 Fundraising activities may not involve competitions among students.
 Students may not be rewarded with additional recess, snacks, activities or any type of prize for having raised larger amounts of funds or reaching fundraising goals.

+Students and student groups are barred by state law and regulation from organizing raffles or games of chance, participating in sales of, or purchasing tickets of such games.

 No money collections of any kind may be held in the schools without the specific consent of the Superintendent.

-SOURCE: MASC - Updated 2021
+LEGAL REFS.: MGL 271: 7A

+940 CMR 12.00

 CROSS REFS.: KHA, Public Solicitations in the Schools

+SOURCE: MASC – Updated 2025